 Deloitte’s reputation is one of our most cherished assets.
-It distinguishes Deloitte in the marketplace, differentiates Deloitte from the competition and enables us to attract the world-class talent that is our hallmark.
+It distinguishes Deloitte in the marketplace, differentiating us from the competition and enabling us to attract the world-class talent that is our hallmark.
 That’s why Deloitte’s Ethics teams work diligently to proactively strengthen the culture of integrity across the organization.
 Deloitte is committed to conducting business with transparency, honesty and the utmost professionalism.

-Our Global Principles of Business Conduct (“Global Code”) outlines Deloitte’s ethical commitments and expectations for approximately 330,000 Deloitte people globally, giving the organization a strong foundation built upon indelible principles.
+Our Global Principles of Business Conduct (“Global Code”) outlines Deloitte’s ethical commitments and expectations for more than 345,000 Deloitte people globally, giving the organization a strong foundation built upon indelible principles.
 At Deloitte, we have placed ethical culture and values at the heart of our agenda, and we understand the critical responsibility Deloitte has to serve the public interest.
-Driving a proactive approach to ethics and building and sustaining a culture of integrity helps Deloitte people make the best professional decisions every day.
+Driving a proactive approach to ethics and building and sustaining a culture of integrity helps Deloitte professionals make the best professional decisions every day.

 The Deloitte Global Ethics team and Deloitte firms’ Ethics officers continue to work closely with senior Deloitte leaders to build and enhance the organization’s ethics program, which is composed of the following elements:

 - The Global Code and Deloitte firms’ codes of conduct, which provide additional local guidance, detailed expectations, consultation channels, links to policies and guidelines, and further support for professionals;